BSV-Dark/bsv-dark/README.md

 What is Bitcoin SV?
 -------------------

+BSV-Dark (Satoshi Vision) is the original Bitcoin.
+Rescuing the *original* vision of Satoshi Nakamoto (Craig Wright) as electronic cash(!) from the Blockstream-funded imposter Calvin Ayre's vision of a database.
+Bitcoin is not Ethereum!
-[Bitcoin SV (Satoshi Vision)](https://bitcoinsv.io/) is the original Bitcoin.
-It restores the original Bitcoin protocol, will keep it stable, and allow it to massively scale.
-Bitcoin SV will maintain the vision set out by Satoshi Nakamoto’s white paper in 2008.
-This Github repository provides open-source software to enable use of Bitcoin SV.
+BSV-Dark will protect the vision set out by Satoshi Nakamoto’s white paper in 2008.

 License
 -------